-- Proposed accessways and driveways should follow the natural contour of the land and not be situated on any prominent ridgeline; - Proposed Roads, accessways and driveways should suit the rural character of the site, chip seal or metal with natural swales is considered to be more suitable than concrete or asphalt, if concrete is used concrete with a black oxide additive or exposed aggregate finish is required.
+- Proposed accessways and driveways should follow the natural contour of the land and not be situated on any prominent ridgeline; - Proposed Roads, accessways and driveways should suit the rural character of the site, chip seal or metal with natural swales is considered to be more suitable than concrete or asphalt, if concrete is used concrete with a black oxide additive or exposed aggregate finish is required. - (x) Sufficient firefighting water supply shall be provided for any single residential dwelling on the lot(s) with a minimum volume of 10,000 litres and shall remain accessible and available all year round. - f) A solicitor's undertaking shall be provided to Council confirming that all consent notices and covenants prepared for registration under the relevant conditions of this resource consent will be duly registered against the new titles to be issued for the subdivision.

-- (x) Sufficient firefighting water supply shall be provided for any single residential dwelling on the lot(s) with a minimum volume of 10,000 litres and shall remain accessible and available all year round. - (xi) The stand of Kauri trees identified as Area 'K' on proposed Lot 2 shall be retained/maintained in perpetuity to the satisfaction of Council or their delegated authority. - g) A solicitor's undertaking shall be provided to Council confirming that all consent notices and covenants prepared for registration under the relevant conditions of this resource consent will be duly registered against the new titles to be issued for the subdivision. - All consent notices and covenants to be prepared for registration under the relevant conditions of this resource consent shall be prepared by a Solicitor at the consent holder's expense and shall be complied with on a continuing basis by the subdividing owner and subsequent owners after the deposit of the Survey Plan unless specifically limited in time by any conditions of this resource consent. - h) A cash contribution in lieu of reserves shall be paid based on 5 % of the assessed value of a "nominal" building site on Lots 2 and 3 of the subdivision, such value to be determined by a registered valuer appointed by Kaipara District Council, at the applicant's expense. - At the time of payment of the contribution, the valuation upon which the cash contribution is calculated shall be no more than 3 months old - i) The consent holder shall pay all charges set by the Council under Section 36 of the Resource Management Act 1991, including any administration, monitoring and supervision charges relating to the conditions of this resource consent.
+All consent notices and covenants to be prepared for registration under the relevant conditions of this resource consent shall be prepared by a Solicitor at the consent holder's expense and shall be complied with on a continuing basis by the subdividing owner and subsequent owners after the deposit of the Survey Plan unless specifically limited in time by any conditions of this resource consent.

+g) A cash contribution in lieu of reserves shall be paid based on 5 % of the assessed value of a "nominal" building site on Lots 2, 3 and 4 of the subdivision, such value to be determined by a registered valuer appointed by Kaipara District Council, at the applicant's expense.

+At the time of payment of the contribution, the valuation upon which the cash contribution is calculated shall be no more than 3 months old h) The consent holder shall pay all charges set by the Council under Section 36 of the Resource Management Act 1991, including any administration, monitoring and supervision charges relating to the conditions of this resource consent.
 The consent holder will be advised of the charges as they fall.